Our Curriculum Intent

 Their first comes in the Autumn term when they look at how their local area has changed over the last century.

 Their second topic looks to compare and contrast two significant figures in world history in the Spring term.
-They look at the struggles of Rosa Parks and Emily Davison.
+They look at Neil Armstrong and Christopher Columbus.

 Finally, Year 2 finishes their history journey for the year by looking at Victorian holidays.
 They can then compare and contrast what they have found to the holidays we have today.